aszilagyi/imagelayout/docs/manu.md

   The layout of the output image is specified here.
 It can be omitted if there is only one input image.
     * **vjoin | hjoin:**\
       Join the following images vertically (**vjoin**) or horizontally (**hjoin**).
 Must be followed by a list of the images to join.
 List elements can be further **hjoin**/**vjoin** lists and individual images.
 The list can be specified either on the same line in bracket notation (e.g. `vjoin: [A, B, C]`) or on separate lines using the dash notation, e.g.

       ```
       vjoin:
                   - A
                   - B
                   - C
       ```

         * **- vjoin: | hjoin: | _imageid_**\
           List element: another list of images to join vertically or horizontally, or an image identifier for an individual image.
         * ... \
           Images and **vjoin**/**hjoin**
                         lists can be arbitrarily combined and nested.
 Example:

           ```
           vjoin:
                           - hjoin: [A, B, C]
                           - hjoin:
                             - D
                             - vjoin: [E, F]
           ```

 * **outputfile:** **_filename_**\
   Name of the output file relative to the current directory.
 The extension will determine the image file type.
 See [Pillow documentation](https://pillow.readthedocs.io/en/3.1.x/handbook/image-file-formats.html) for the available file formats.
+Note: If the file name starts with a `$` (it can be a single `$` character) then it is taken from the command line `-o` option.
 * **finalwidth:** **_size_**\
   The final width of the output image after joining the individual images.
 The image will be resized to fit this value, retaining the aspect ratio unless **finalheight** is also provided.
 Note that this is before the **title** and the **globalborder** are added.
 Optional.
 If not given, and **finalheight** is also omitted, the image will not be resized.
 * **finalheight:** **_size_**\